mjheitland/tflambdalayers/README.md

 source .venv/bin/activate

 # Install all necessary packages that shall be included to the layer (e.g. 'requests')
-pip install requests -t temp
+pip show requests # lists version and dependencies of 'requests' pip install requests -t temp

 # Move all files from './temp' to './layers/python/lib/python3.8/site-packages/'